When can I apply for housing?

 If you have meal plan questions contact the Meal Plan office.
 They are located on the third floor of Sierra Hall or by phone at extension (818) 677-2655.
 For more information, visit the Residential Dining website.

 I'm locked out of my room, what do I do?

 Depending on the time there are several people you can contact.
 If you are locked out between the hours of 8 a.m. and 5 p.m., you can go to the business services office.
 If you are locked out between the hours of 5 p.m. and 7 p.m., you can go to the Community Center.
 If you are located out between the hours of 7 p.m. and 8 a.m., you can contact the resident advisors on duty.
 On-duty phone numbers are located on the doors of each building.

 Smoking is prohibited in all of our buildings, student rooms, residential hallways, restrooms, lounges, stairs, balconies, volleyball and basketball courts and pool areas.
 Residents may only smoke at one of six designated smoking areas (please see the housing map for designated smoking areas).
 This includes the use of smoking devices such as vaping devices, electronic cigarettes, and/or hookah pipes.
 The main campus will be entirely smoke-free as of August 19, 2015.
 Housing will be entirely smoke-free as of May 23, 2016.

 If the three of us agree with each other, can we kick the fourth roommate out?

-You cannot kick a roommate out of the room you are not getting along with.
-However, feel free to ask your resident advisor to have mediation with your roommates.
-If the problem still persists speak with your community director about doing a room change yourself.
+You cannot kick a roommate out of the room if you are not getting along.
+However, feel free to ask your Resident Advisor to have a mediation with you and your roommates.
+If the issue continues, please speak with your Community Director about doing a possible room change for yourself.